SHAREHOLDER INVESTIGATION: Halper Sadeh LLP Investigates the Sale of These Companies; Are Shareholders Getting a Fair Deal?

 NEW YORK, April 20, 2020 /PRNewswire/ -- Halper Sadeh LLP, a global investor rights law firm, continues to investigate whether the following proposed mergers are fair to shareholders.
 Halper Sadeh LLP may seek increased consideration, additional disclosures and information concerning the proposed transaction, or other relief and benefits on behalf of shareholders:

-The investigation concerns whether Taubman and its board of directors violated the federal securities laws and/or breached their fiduciary duties to shareholders in connection with the proposed sale of Taubman to Simon Property Group, Inc. for $52.50 per share in cash.
-If you are a Taubman shareholder and would like to learn more about your legal rights and options, please visit: https://halpersadeh.com/actions/taubman-centers-inc-merger-stock-simon-property-group/.
+The investigation concerns whether Mobile Mini and its board of directors violated the federal securities laws and/or breached their fiduciary duties to shareholders in connection with the proposed sale of Mobile Mini to WillScot Corporation for 2.4050 shares of WillScot common stock for each share of Mobile Mini common stock.
+If you are a Mobile Mini shareholder and would like to learn more about your legal rights and options, please visit: https://halpersadeh.com/actions/mobile-mini-inc-mini-stock-merger-willscot-corporation/.

-The investigation concerns whether Legg Mason and its board of directors violated the federal securities laws and/or breached their fiduciary duties to shareholders in connection with the proposed sale of Legg Mason to Franklin Resources, Inc. for $50.00 per share in cash.
-If you are a Legg Mason shareholder and would like to learn more about your legal rights and options, please visit: https://halpersadeh.com/actions/legg-mason-inc-merger-stock-franklin-resources/.
+The investigation concerns whether QIAGEN and its directors violated the federal securities laws and/or breached their fiduciary duties to shareholders in connection with the proposed sale of QIAGEN to Thermo Fisher Scientific Inc. If you are a QIAGEN shareholder and would like to learn more about your legal rights and options, please visit: https://halpersadeh.com/actions/qiagen-n-v-qgen-stock-merger-thermo-fisher/.

-The investigation concerns whether E*TRADE and its board of directors violated the federal securities laws and/or breached their fiduciary duties to shareholders in connection with the proposed sale of E*TRADE to Morgan Stanley for 1.0432 Morgan Stanley shares for each E*TRADE share.
-If you are an E*TRADE shareholder and would like to learn more about your legal rights and options, please visit: https://halpersadeh.com/actions/etrade-financial-corporation-etfc-stock-merger-morgan-stanley/.
+The investigation concerns whether Willis Towers and its board of directors violated the federal securities laws and/or breached their fiduciary duties to shareholders in connection with the sale of Willis Towers to Aon plc for 1.08 Aon ordinary shares for each Willis Towers ordinary share.
+If you are a Willis Towers shareholder and would like to learn more about your legal rights and options, please visit: https://halpersadeh.com/actions/willis-towers-watson-public-limited-company-wltw-stock-merger-aon-plc/.

-The investigation concerns whether GAIN Capital and its board of directors violated the federal securities laws and/or breached their fiduciary duties to shareholders in connection with the proposed sale of GAIN Capital to INTL FCStone Inc. for $6.00 per share.
-If you are a GAIN Capital shareholder and would like to learn more about your legal rights and options, please visit: https://halpersadeh.com/actions/gain-capital-holdings-inc-gcap-stock-merger-intl-fcstone/.
+The investigation concerns whether TerraForm Power and its board of directors violated the federal securities laws and/or breached their fiduciary duties to shareholders in connection with the proposed sale of TerraForm Power to Brookfield Renewable Partners L.P.
+If you are a TerraForm Power shareholder and would like to learn more about your legal rights and options, please visit: https://halpersadeh.com/actions/terraform-power-inc-terp-stock-merger-brookfield/.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.